Aman for all seasons

 Daniel Smith (Staff)

-The Amankora Paro is the largest of the Amankora lodges, with 24 rooms, and is located peacefully away from the what is becoming a growing Paro town-center, secluded in a pine forest and just a short hop, skip and a jump from the start of the Tigers Nest Monastery trek.
+The Amankora Paro is the largest of the Amankora lodges, with 24 rooms, and is located peacefully away from the what is becoming a growing Paro town-centre, secluded in a pine forest and just a short hop, skip and a jump from the start of the Tigers Nest Monastery trek.
 You probably get more of a social feel from the Amankora Paro, given the size, and with the communal dining you can expect meeting your fellow guests over dinner to share stories of your adventures in Bhutan.

 Day Trip to Chelela Pass and Hike Kila Goenpa